carlosramosa/google-scrapper/README.md

 # google-search-scraper

-This module translates anything you want to the odor language:
+This module search whetever you want on internet with google search engine help
 ```js
 searchBanana();
 { text: